Ninjam: Linux

 It is claimed that the server source code compiles on Linux, FreeBSD, Darwin/OS X, and Windows.
-There is no information available regarding what versions of Linux & FreeBSD are required nor of the hardware required to support the application running under those OS's.
+There is no information available regarding what versions of Linux & FreeBSD are required nor of the hardware required to support the application running under those operating systems.

 Development status

 This is a GPL project, so source code is available.
 Since 2012 third-party clients (wahjam, Jamtaba, Zenjam and Ninjam-js) have been created.

 The Cockos Ninjam page lists the GitHub page justinfrankel/ninjam as the "official github mirror," and that page shows a commit in late April, 2020.

 Content

 The NINJAM servers hosted by Cockos record and index their content at NINJAM AutoSong under the Creative Commons license; the music files are hosted at The Internet Archive.
-As of January 2010 there were over 23,000 hours of content, or approximately 1.2TB.
+As of January 2010 there were over 23,000 hours of content, or approximately 1.2 TB.
 As of 2021, recording activity is ongoing.